 What are the best shoes for Peloton and indoor cycling?

-Our top picks for the best indoor cycling shoes include, surprise surprise, the Peloton Cycling Shoes.
-Someone starting out on the bike for the first time will most likely turn to the Peloton brand.
-This is because the shoes come already equipped and can be bundled at the time of your bike making it convenient for someone to buy all at once.
+If you're starting out on the Peloton bike for the first time, you'll most likely turn to the Peloton brand, as you can buy the shoes along with the bike, making it convenient for someone to buy all at once.
+They're pretty good shoes, too.

 The best cycling shoes for those on a budget are those made by Vitalpa.
 At less than $60, they’re very affordable.
 Even though you have to purchase the clips separately, buying these shoes with them is significantly cheaper than buying shoes from a more expensive brand.
 And they work nicely with the best Peloton alternatives, too.